 The travel ban: Congress long ago granted unusually broad authority to the President to ban entire classes of people from entering the United States on national security grounds, just by issuing an executive order.
 That’s how it was possible (however controversial) to block some people from entering the United States while they were still in planes.

 Asylum: The Trump administration acted to make it much harder for people crossing the U.S./Mexico border illegally to be granted asylum.
 This did require a new regulation, but the administration skipped to the last step using an “Interim Final Rule” — think of this as an emergency measure with no draft version and no public comments.
-This is an extraordinary move that will certainly be challenged in court.
+This was an extraordinary move that was certain to be challenged in court.

 DACA: When the Obama administration created the Deferred Action for Childhood Arrivals (DACA) program in 2012, it wasn’t through a regulation — instead, the Secretary of Homeland Security exercised her discretion to “defer action” (delay deportation) and provide work permits for undocumented Dreamers who’d been brought to the United States as children.
 When the Trump administration attempted to eliminate the program in 2017, it was through another DHS memo.
-Now the fate of the program is tied up in court, with one side arguing that a full regulation was required to create DACA in the first place and the other side arguing that a full regulation was required to eliminate DACA.
+Now the fate of the program is tied up in court, with one side arguing (among other things) that a full regulation was required to create DACA in the first place and the other side arguing that a full regulation was required to eliminate DACA.

 Smaller things: It’s routine for DHS to issue “policy memoranda” to its immigration officers.
 Recent examples include new constraints on H-1B workers, expanded denials of visa applications, and more.
 As long as these policy memos are clarifying existing law and not creating new law, they can be implemented immediately without a full-blown regulation.
 But it’s increasingly common to see lawsuits attempting to block these policy memos, arguing that DHS should have gone through the full regulatory process.